DzikoButao/Navigation-Aid-System/README.md

 </div>

 ## 🚨Guide
-This repository contains the code corresponding to an tutorial available on this YouTube channel, <a href="https://www.youtube.com/@OneDevStan/videos"  target="_blank"><b>Code with Stan</b></a>.

-If you prefer visual learning, this is the perfect resource for you.
-Follow this tutorial to learn how to build this project in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>

 This project is mobile based navigation aid app that gives step by step directional instructions to visually impaired users.
-It users react native machine learnin libraries to detect objects and give instructions on what next steps the user should take.
+It users react native machine learning libraries to detect objects and give instructions on what next steps the user should take.

 ## <a name="tech-stack">⚙️ Tech Stack</a>